thiennguyen0196/github-profile/README.md

 - User detail screen

 ## **1. Architecture**
-Using Clean Architecture, the application provides a clean way to maintain and easy to scale up as well as writing unit test.
+Using Clean Architecture and MVVM, the application provides a clean way to maintain and easy to scale up as well as writing unit test.
 It contains 3 layers:
 - Data
 - Domain
 - Presentation (app)